The Illuminatus! Trilogy: Plot summary

 The evil scheme uncovered late in the tale is an attempt to immanentize the eschaton, a secret scheme of the American Medical Association, an evil rock band, to bring about a mass human sacrifice, the purpose of which is the release of enough "life-energy" to give eternal life to a select group of initiates, including Adolf Hitler.
 The AMA are revealed to be four siblings (last name Saure) who comprise four of the five mysterious Illuminati Primi.
 The identity of the fifth remains unknown for much of the trilogy.
-The first European "Woodstock" festival, held at Ingolstadt, Bavaria (place of origin of the real historical Illuminati, also known as Bavarian Illuminati), is the chosen location for the sacrifice of the unwary victims, via the reawakening of hibernating Nazi battalions from the bottom of nearby (fictitious) Lake Totenkopf (a literal translation of contemporary American English "dead head").
+The first European "Woodstock" festival, held at Ingolstadt, Bavaria (place of origin of the real historical Illuminati), is the chosen location for the sacrifice of the unwary victims, via the reawakening of hibernating Nazi battalions from the bottom of nearby (fictitious) Lake Totenkopf (a literal translation of contemporary American English "dead head").
 The plot is foiled when, with the help of a 50-foot-tall incarnation of the goddess Eris, the four members of the AMA are killed: Wilhelm is killed by the monstrous alien being Yog-Sothoth, Wolfgang is shot by John Dillinger, Winifred is drowned by porpoises, and Werner is trapped in a sinking car.

 The major protagonists, now gathered together on board the submarine, are menaced by the Leviathan, a giant, pyramid-shaped single-cell sea monster that has been growing in size for hundreds of millions of years.
 The over-the-top nature of this encounter leads some of the characters to question whether they are merely characters in a book.
 This metafictional note is swiftly rejected (or ignored) as they turn their attention to the monster again.
 The threat is neutralized by offering up their onboard computer as something for the creature to communicate with to ease its loneliness.
 Finally Hagbard manages to defeat the Illuminati Primi and travels to Alpha Centauri in 1999.